 3. Pedal mountains and canyons near Del Norte.

 Which rig should you take if you’re traveling to the Del Norte area?
 Well, take two, says Mick Daniel, executive director of San Luis Valley Great Outdoors (SLV GO).
 Mountain biking trails in the area offer—yes, he hates to say it—Moab-esque slickrock and technical stretches for a fraction of the drive time.
-But the area’s bountiful dirt roads are also getting a reframe for gravel riding, with a new Gravel Adventure Field Guide for navigating nearly 8,000 square miles of farms, wetlands, dunes, and high deserts through the San Luis Valley.
+But the area’s bountiful dirt roads are also getting a reframe for gravel riding, with a recent Gravel Adventure Field Guide for navigating nearly 8,000 square miles of farms, wetlands, dunes, and high deserts through the San Luis Valley.
 (The company has also produced similar guides for Ridgway and Southwestern Colorado, the Spanish Peaks, Pueblo, and the Grand Valley.)

 A summer favorite for gravel grinders, the Rio Grande Traverse travels 66 miles along the Rio Grande and climbs 4,700 feet into the San Juan Mountains along old mining and timber roads.
 Expect little traffic, big views, and to share a little ground with the iconic Continental Divide bike route.